Irrigation system overgrown

 Frequently Asked Questions

-How often should I check my irrigation system for overgrowth?
+How often should I maintain my irrigation system?

-It's a good idea to inspect your irrigation system at least once a year, typically in the spring before the growing season starts.
+It's generally recommended to inspect and maintain your irrigation system at least once a year, typically in the spring before the heavy watering season.

 Connect with certified professionals in your area